JaimeLeoz/JaimeLeoz/README.md

 My biggest challenges always have been regarding Migrating webs.

 When you deal with big websites filled with thousands of urls based on different countries, languages, makes  mapping the URLs to new ones quite challenging.
-There is a lot of information that is very delicate.
+There is a lot of delicate information that requires a lot of attention.

 > A bad migration will affect a website organic positions and conversions.

-Migrations require scrapping the web, saving the information, organizing it, add data from other tools to complete it, keeping broad communication with a lot of teams ( from Brand, UIX, Developers, Stakeholders, Content Managers, sometimes Freelancers and anyone that can help) to be able to make the right decisions on how to proceed and how other teams have to proceed when making changes.
+Migrations require scrapping the web, saving the information, organizing it, adding data from other tools to complete it, keeping broad communication with a lot of teams ( from Brand, UIX, Developers, Stakeholders, Content Managers, sometimes Freelancers and anyone that can help) to be able to make the right decisions on how to proceed and how other teams have to proceed when making changes.